Meet Alex Caspero

 This wild blueberry parfait is one of my favorite uses for frozen wild blueberries.
 Unless you are lucky enough to live in Maine during the growing season, your best bet for wild blueberries is in the frozen section.

 I’ve talked about this many times, but it’s worth noting again- frozen is just as, if not more, healthy as fresh.
 I was lucky enough to visit the Wyman’s plant during my time in Maine, and I can attest that those berries are picked and frozen on the same day.
 So fresh and just as nutrient-rich.

 I prefer buying mine in bulk at Costco ($10 for a huge bag!), but Trader Joe’s and most other grocery stores sell them in the frozen fruit section.

 This parfait starts with a generous layer of homemade wild berry chia pudding.
 Frozen then thawed berries are broken up in a blender and combined with chia seeds and a touch of maple syrup.
 Place it in the fridge and it will gel in hours.
-Use it in these parfaits, then enjoy any extras in a AB&WB sandwich; wild blueberry chia jam and almond butter.
+Use it in these parfaits, then enjoy any extras in a wild blueberry chia jam and almond butter sandwich.

-For a more satiating breakfast, I add in a serving of yogurt on-top.
+For a more satiating breakfast, I add yogurt.
 (Siggis and Maple Hill Creamery are my go-to dairy options, So Delicious coconut yogurt is super yummy for vegans.)
 Juicy, berry-filled chia pudding is the perfect pairing for creamy yogurt.
 It’s like fruit on the bottom, but with more flavor and less sugar.

 To finish things off, let’s make some peanut butter granola!
 I wanted to create a breakfast option that would appeal to the entire family: peanut butter and jelly for the kids, fruit parfaits for the adults.
 This one checks all the boxes.